 Earlier this month Microsoft released a blog explaining that OWA (outlook web app) for mobiles will be shutting down on the 15th of May 2018.
 "On May 15, 2018, the OWA mobile apps will stop working."
 This quote was taken from the blog, confirming that OWA will be shut down.
 What does this mean for OWA app users?
-Many people use OWA to access their shared mailboxes such as info@ or sales@.
-Luckily for us there is a way to connect Shared Mailboxes to the "standard" Outlook application for mobiles, along with some new ransomware protection.
+Many people use OWA to access their shared mailboxes such as [email protected] or [email protected] Luckily for us there is a way to connect Shared Mailboxes to the "standard" Outlook application for mobiles, along with some new ransomware protection.

 What Does Microsoft Say?

 You can follow this link if you want to read the blog for yourself.
 The blog states that all OWA apps will be removed from their corresponding download centre (either Apple's Appstore or the Google Play Store).
 This means that new users will not be able to download OWA.
 Currently you can still use the OWA app but on May 15th Microsoft will be stopping the services for it.
 In the Blog, Microsoft states that on the 15th of May, anyone trying to open the OWA app will be greeted with a message and a link to download the standard Outlook for mobile.
 This link will either lead you to standard Outlook on the Appstore, or the Google play store.
 The blog then goes on to detail how admins should have been notified and also recommends switching users over before the 15th (which we would also recommend).